Guidelines are free for Forum members and available for purchase to non-members

 For institutions and organizations, there are many moving parts to manage.
 Students can go abroad with interning as the primary goal or as one part of their academic program.
 On home campuses, students may seek advising for international internship opportunities from either the education abroad office, the career services office, or their academic department.
 Generally, career services offices will have more expertise about the application process, challenges, and professional development associated with internships domestically, and education abroad offices are better equipped to navigate the logistics of experiences abroad and prepare students for the cross-cultural challenges that await them.
 For each, advising for internships abroad is qualitatively different from the advising they do for other types of programs.
 The best outcome results when these offices work together to ensure that colleagues across the institution, including faculty, are knowledgeable about internships abroad.
 Organizations coordinating internships can be instrumental in helping advisors understand how internships abroad have an added layer of complexity, and how to prepare and support students effectively.

-In all cases, managing the expectations and relationships among the student, the internship site, the
+In all cases, managing the expectations and relationships among the student, the internship site, the coordinating organization, and the multiple stakeholders at the home institution is key.

 These guidelines can help stakeholders navigate those relationships by offering advice for addressing the specific needs and challenges presented by internships abroad.
 The Standards of Good Practice for Education Abroad apply to all education abroad opportunities.
 Use them together to develop and assess internships abroad.